 Second, it is important to understand that the word "operations" used in the phrase cited in the first paragraph is used as a noun and not a verb.
 Therefore, when insurance companies add someone as "...an Additional Insured but only with respect to the operations of the Named Insured", they mean the named insured's contract.
 It is a common misconception in the insurance industry that the use of the word "operations" means the named insured must have performed the operation that led to the injury or damage in order for coverage to apply to the additional insured's actions, and therefore the additional insured status only provides insurance for defence costs or vicarious liability.
-Court cases pertaining to the cited phrase have proven this wrong, establishing that the negligent acts of an additional insured's contract.
+Court cases pertaining to the cited phrase have proven this wrong, establishing that the negligent acts of an additional insured are indeed covered, provided such negligent acts are related to the named insured's contract.